Why Do You Need Statutory Accounts & Filings For your Business?

 While establishing a business and registering it with HMRC, you should finalize your business status as per the law.

-You may also require to register for VAT.
-Hence, you need to file regular VAT returns on a quarterly basis.
+You may also be required to register for VAT.
+Hence, you need to file regular VAT returns every quarter.

 If a business is a company, you need to provide details of directors and alterations in share capital to the companies house.
-For surety, you should fulfill an annual confirmation statement to check whether companies house has got your accurate information or not.
+For surety, you should fulfil an annual confirmation statement to check whether the company’s house has got your accurate information or not.

 Looking for an Accountant:

-Statutory accounts can be exhausting and time-taking for the one who doesn’t have an accounting background.
-A single mistake can ruin your whole record that ultimately leads to penalties.
+Statutory accounts can be exhausting and time-consuming for those who don’t have an accounting background.
+A single mistake can ruin your whole record which ultimately leads to penalties.
 Therefore, you need an accountant.

 Request A Callback